 How much salt does Scratch have?

-Scratch has 0.52% added salt to make sure it has enough for your growing puppy and also your older dogs.
+Scratch has 0.52% added salt to make sure it has enough for your growing puppy (including our large breed puppy food) and also your older dogs.